 King Olav Kyrre founded Bergen in 1070.
 In the 13th century, Bergen was the capital of Norway.
 Until the 1830s, it was also the largest Norwegian city, when Christiania (Oslo) took over.

 The longest recorded period of constantly rainy days was from October 2006 till January 2007 – the rain didn’t stop for 85 days – from October 2006 till January 2007!
 That itself justifies the nickname of the Rain City, and the title of the rainiest city in Europe.

 Despite its title of the wettest place in Europe, Bergen doesn’t get “ugly” winters.
 Protected by the same mountains that make it so rainy, the city experiences mild winters.
 It snows rarely.
 In winter, Bergen can be up to 30 degrees warmer than Oslo, even if they share the same latitude.

 With that in mind, Bergen is a destination attracting tourists all year round.
 But most of the visitors prefer spending their Bergen holidays in summer.
 The high season is between May and September.

 In summer, the temperature in Bergen reaches the 20s.
 The average Bergen temperature in July is 15 degrees Celsius, and in January, the coldest month – 2 degrees.

-Check the exact weather conditions in Bergen on the most reliable Norwegian weather forecast website – yr.no.
+Check the exact Bergen weather conditions in the most reliable Norwegian weather forecast website – yr.no.

 How to get to Bergen?

 Bergen is easy to fly to.
 Many direct international flights serve Bergen Airport – Flesland.
 You can find the cheapest available flights here.